Durham has a packed year-round calendar of events.

 So no matter when you choose to visit, there's certain to be something happening to enhance your visit.
 For more events or to search for what's on when you're visiting, take a look at our what's on page.

-Bishop Auckland will burst into gastronomic life on the weekend of 21-22 April with the return of its annual food festival.
-As one of the most anticipated events in the regional culinary calendar, the Bishop Auckland Food Festival is set to delight foodies with its biggest and best programme yet.
-For more information visit www.bishopaucklandfoodfestival.co.uk
+1 -2 April 2017: Bishop Auckland will burst into gastronomic life on the weekend of 1-2 April with the return of its annual food festival.

-International acts bring Durham to life summer with the sound of brass.
-Bands perform jazz, funk, classical, ska and traditional music during a packed programme of live entertainment running from 5th - 21st July 2013.
+7-16 July 2017: International acts bring the county to life with the return of Brass.
+Bands perform jazz, funk, classical, ska and traditional music.

-This annual celebration of all things books takes place in October each year.
+October 2017: This annual celebration of all things books takes place in October.
 A host of household names take over the city with book-based discussions and interactive events.

-This annual event takes place between November and December - cobbled streets with entertainers, reindeer for the children, carols at Durham Cathedral, plus over 150 quality craft, gift and food stalls in a huge marquee on Palace Green.
+1-3 December 2017: Cobbled streets with entertainers, reindeer for the children, carols at Durham Cathedral, plus over 150 quality craft, gift and food stalls in a huge marquee on Palace Green.